benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 <br/>

 #### Conventions and variable and function naming
 Use nice descriptive variable and function names.
 Don't use one, two, whatever number of characters in place of a real, actual descriptive name unless it is a well known convention (iterators, indicies, exceptions, etc.).
 Please don't use some initialism or acronym that's only apparent to you.
 If coming up with a descriptive variable or function name is hard then perhaps you should rethink your code.
-Don't replicate variable names where the context is not the same.
-No global variables.
+Don't replicate variable names where the context is not the same and avoid globals and unneccessary state like the plague.
 <br/>
 <br/>